 - Applications for admission in September are due December 15 of the previous year.
 In some cases, late applications can be considered.
 Interviews are by invitation only

-- Behavioral and Systems Neuroscience Interview Day February 7, 2020
+- Behavioral and Systems Neuroscience Interview Day - TBD

 The Rutgers University PhD Psychology program seeks a diverse applicant pool.
 We welcome applications from under-represented ethnic minorities, women, applicants with disabilities, first-generation college graduates, and non-traditional students.
 We regularly admit students who were not psychology majors as undergraduates, who are not applying to graduate school straight out of college, and/or are pursuing psychology as a second career.
 Fellowships are available to under-represented minorities and students with economically disadvantaged backgrounds.

-All students admitted to the PhD program in psychology are guaranteed 5 years of funding, provided that they maintain good status in the program.
-Students who enter the program with a Masters degree are guaranteed 3 years of funding.
-This financial aid covers tuition and includes a 10-month stipend or salary.
+Once admitted, students in the doctoral program are guaranteed five years of funding, provided that they maintain good status in the program.
+Those entering with a Masters degree are guaranteed four years of funding.
+Financial aid includes tuition, a 10-month stipend or salary and health benefits.
 Additional summer funding is available through teaching or grant funding.
 Financial support can come from a variety of sources, including the following:

 Internal graduate fellowship: Fellow has student status, is eligible for student health care, and is responsible for student fees.